-- A6.1 Be prepared to work in alternative workflows. - A6.2 Understand the requirements of each task and project (e.g., question, clarify, negotiate). - A6.3 Understand and use the terminology employed in print and electronic editorial and production work. - A6.4 Know the essential requirements and conventions of different types of documents, materials and media (e.g., books, apps, periodicals, websites, reports). - A6.5 Take initiative in collaborative editorial processes.
-Always flag potential issues as you see them. - A6.6 Be flexible in collaborative editorial processes (e.g., defer to subject matter experts, accept style decisions made by another editor). - A6.7 Know how to use editing tools for electronic markup and how to use editing functions in word-processing programs. - A6.8 Maintain appropriate document control and versioning to ensure the correct document and version are being marked up and submitted.
-As the task requires, keep copies of successive versions, identify who has made the changes and take steps to ensure that all parties are using the current version of a document.
+- A5.1 Be prepared to work in alternative workflows. - A5.2 Understand the requirements of each task and project. - A5.3 Understand and use the terminology employed in editorial and production work. - A5.4 Know the essential requirements and conventions of different types of material (e.g., books, apps, periodicals, websites, reports). - A5.5 Take initiative in collaborative editorial processes.
+Always flag potential issues as you see them. - A5.6 Be flexible in collaborative editorial processes (e.g., defer to subject matter experts on content, allow for legal review). - A5.7 Know how to use editing tools for electronic markup and how to use editing functions in word-processing programs. - A5.8 Maintain appropriate document control and versioning to ensure the correct document and version are being marked up and submitted.
+If required, keep copies of successive versions, identify who has made the changes and take steps to ensure that all parties are using the current version of a document.
 Ensure that material approved in preceding stages has not been changed unintentionally.